redwoodjs/redwood/docs/docs/cli-commands.md

 yarn redwood build [side..]
 ```

-We use Babel to transpile the api side into `./api/dist` and Webpack to package the web side into `./web/dist`.
+We use Babel to transpile the api side into `./api/dist` and Vite to package the web side into `./web/dist`.

 | Arguments & Options | Description                                                                                                                                                                 |
 | :------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |